sitewhere/sitewhere.github.io/integration/mule.md

 ## Install Community Edition Runtime
 Currently, SiteWhere does not work with the Mule EE runtime due to a conflict with the versions of Hazelcast used.
-It\'s not a problem though, since Studio allows you to download other Mule runtimes to execute against.
+It's not a problem though, since Studio allows you to download other Mule runtimes to execute against.
 Choose **Help > Install New Software** and use the dropdown near the top to choose **Mule ESB Runtimes for Studio**.
 After the tree appears, choose an entry for the **Community Runtimes** section as shown below: